Armin Briegel, a Mac admin, consultant and author, walked JNUC 2020 participants through best practices when scripting for Jamf Pro.

 These scripts generally need to run as the user.
 For safety, run all osascripts as the user.
 AppleScript usually talks wtih other processes that are owned by the user, and Mac has protections against root-run processes.

 Display Dialog/Notification scripts also need to be run as the user.

 Exempt Apple events

 If you use a command that is not one of these four, the user will get a privacy dialog notification.

 - Remove uneccessary tell blocks

 - Use excempt Apple events

 - Find alternative solutions such as using the Cocoa library or Briegel's own tool 'Desktoppr.'

 Briegel walked users through building an approval profile.
 The best tool for this, he said, is the PPPC Utility profile creator or iAmazing profile tool.
 Upload it to your MDM and give certain processes pre-approval.

-For the full script description and details, register for JNUC and view the video.
+For the full script description and details, view the scripting Jamf JNUC 2020 video.